srMarquinho/ultimate-dividend-portfolio/README.md

 1. **Portfolio - Portfolio Summary - Sectors Summary**
     - All the information you need about all stocks in your portfolio.
     - Weight, Sector, Industry, Type, Currency, Exchange and more, all automatically populated displayed in graphs.
+    - Hyperlinked taking you directly the provider for even more information out of the box.

 1.  **Transactions - Transactions Summary**
     - This is where the magic lives.
 Add your transaction and track your actions.